 Prosecutor: 'Overwhelming' evidence Smollett faked attack

-CHICAGO -- A prosecutor told jurors Wednesday that there is 'overwhelming evidence" that former 'Empire' actor Jussie Smollett staged a racist, anti-gay attack against himself in downtown Chicago for publicity, then lied to police about it.
+CHICAGO (AP) -- A prosecutor told jurors Wednesday that there is "overwhelming evidence" that former "Empire" actor Jussie Smollett staged a racist, anti-gay attack against himself in downtown Chicago for publicity, then lied to police about it.

 Special prosecutor Dan Webb said during his closing argument that what Smollett did in January 2019 caused Chicago police to spend enormous amounts of time and resources investigating an alleged crime that turned out to be fake.
 Smollett, who is Black and gay, told police someone put a noose around his neck and yelled racist and homophobic slurs.